AnjinkLaCoding/Generative_Design_of_AntiInflammatory_Peptides/Readme.md

 - 104 Anti-Inflammatory AMPs

 ## Methods
-1. Data
+1. Data<br>
-/nTwo sets of peptide sequences were used: (1) the full APD3/APD6 antimicrobial peptide database, for broad sequence pretraining, and (2) a small subset (~104 sequences) annotated as anti-inflammatory within APD3/APD6, the actual design target.
+Two sets of peptide sequences were used: (1) the full APD3/APD6 antimicrobial peptide database, for broad sequence pretraining, and (2) a small subset (~104 sequences) annotated as anti-inflammatory within APD3/APD6, the actual design target.
 A separate, independently labeled dataset (DeepAIP: 4,480 peptides labeled AIP/non-AIP) was used for scoring.

 2. Generation
 /nTwo generative models were trained to produce candidate sequences: